shimaore/huge-play/middleware/setup.coffee.md

 Remember to always call `monitor.end()` when you are done with the monitor!

+* cfg.api.monitor(unique_id,events) returns an EventEmitter that emits the requested events when they are triggered by FreeSwitch on the given Unique-ID.
+You MUST call `.end` once the EventEmitter is no longer needed.

       @cfg.api.monitor = seem (id,events) ->
         debug 'api.monitor: start', {id,events}
         monitor_client ?= yield _client()

+Don't show the warning for 10 concurrent calls!
+The number should really be an estimate of our maximum number of concurrent, monitored calls.

+        monitor_client.setMaxListeners 200

         debug 'api.monitor: filtering', id
         yield monitor_client.filter UNIQUE_ID, id

         ev = new EventEmitter()

-Don't show the warning for 10 concurrent calls!
-The number should really be an estimate of our maximum number of concurrent, monitored calls.

-        ev.setMaxListeners 200

         listener = (msg) ->
           return unless msg?.body?